rybkaK/evently/README.md

-# Test Chat App
+# Fullstack App

-Build an event organization web app like Eventbrite or Meetup with authentication, event management, search, filtering, categories, checkout, and payments
+Build an event organization web app like Eventbrite or Meetup with authentication, event management, search, filtering, categories, checkout, and payments.

 **Stack:**
 - Next JS 14,